All About the CPRA

 It's widely regarded as the most comprehensive regulation of its kind in the country, and in some respects it approaches the scope of the European Union's groundbreaking General Data Protection Regulation (GDPR) which was implemented in mid-2018.

-It's important to note that under the new CPRA, consumer protections won't be limited to sales and monetary transactions, but may also apply to advertising, marketing and data exchanges.
+It's important to note that under the CPRA amendments, consumer protections won't be limited to sales and monetary transactions, but may also apply to advertising, marketing and data exchanges.

 How the CPRA Differs from the CCPA